timothyb0912/blog/_posts/2022-12-25-Preparate.md

 It is helpful here, to consider the final contextual level---ourselves.
 What about our current position in life will complicate our efforts?

-To start, we have many decades of experience and professional corroboration that we learn differently than our peers.
+To start, we have decades of experience and professional corroboration that we learn differently than our peers.
 Not less well in outcome, but differently in process.